josipursan/ML/Supervised Machine Learning: Regression and Classification/W2/Notes.md

 -remember that the update term for `w` when running grad desc is w<sub>j</sub> = w<sub>j</sub> - $\alpha$*d<sub>j</sub> for j = 1,...,16

--implementing this in python without vectorization would mean we would have to approach one by one each parameter `w` and compute its new value :
+-implementing this in python without vectorization would mean we would have to observe one by one each parameter `w` and compute its new value :
 &nbsp;&nbsp;&nbsp;w<sub>1</sub> = w<sub>1</sub> - $\alpha$*d<sub>1</sub>
 &nbsp;&nbsp;&nbsp;w<sub>2</sub> = w<sub>2</sub> - $\alpha$*d<sub>2</sub>
 &nbsp;&nbsp;&nbsp;w<sub>3</sub> = w<sub>3</sub> - $\alpha$*d<sub>3</sub>